The certification process for law schools, FIPC, State Boards of Law Examiners, medical/veterinary school, etc., is a two-step process at Stanford.

 Q: If I want to check the status of my certification forms, whom do I contact?

 A: Please allow 30 business days after submitting your request for certification before contacting Stanford.
 The Office of Community Standards telephone number is (650) 725-2485.
 The Student Services Center telephone number is (650) 723-7772 or 866-993-7772 (toll free).
-Please provide your de your name, telephone number and/or email address when making inquiries.
+Please provide your name, telephone number and/or email address when making inquiries.